Treats low testosterone levels when your body does not produce enough natural testosterone. Testosterone is a male hormone.

 - This medicine may increase the risk of prostate cancer, especially in older men.
 Make sure your doctor knows if you have prostate cancer, or if anyone in your family has prostate cancer.

-- Tell your doctor if you have an enlarged prostate, diabetes, heart disease, kidney disease, liver disease, lung disease, or any breathing problems (such as sleep apnea).
+- Tell your doctor if you have an enlarged prostate, diabetes, edema (fluid retention), heart disease, high calcium in the blood, kidney disease, liver disease, lung disease, or any breathing problems (such as sleep apnea).
 Make sure your doctor knows if your female partner is pregnant while you are using this medicine.

 - This medicine can be transferred to another person if that person touches or rubs the skin where you apply the medicine.
 To keep this from happening, wash your hands with soap and water immediately after applying the medicine.
 Also, cover the skin with clothing where you applied the medicine after the gel has dried.
 Wash the area where you applied the gel with soap and water if you expect to have skin-to-skin contact with another person.

-- Tell your doctor if your female partner or child starts to have male-like body changes while you are using this medicine.
+- Stop using this medicine and tell your doctor if your female partner or child starts to have male-like body changes while you are using this medicine.
 Such changes may include hair growth on the face, a deeper voice, a significant increase in acne, an enlarged penis or clitoris, early development of pubic hair, an increase in erections or sexual desire, aggressive behavior, or bone problems.

 - This medicine will not enhance athletic performance.

-- The gel is flammable until it dries on the skin.
-Do not smoke, and do not go near a fire or open flame until after the gel has dried and you have covered the area with clothing.
+- The gel or solution is flammable until it dries on the skin.
+Do not smoke, and do not go near a fire or open flame until after the gel or solution has dried and you have covered the area with clothing.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.